rupeshv2121/SmartFlow_AI_Backend/README.md

 - **Live dashboard metrics** with WebSocket updates
 - **Traffic density analytics** and predictive insights

-The system processes vehicle detection data from 4+ camera intersections, maintains an in-memory traffic state store, calculates optimal signal timings, and activates emergency corridors when ambulances, fire trucks, or police vehicles are detected.
+The system processes vehicle detection data from 4 camera intersections, maintains an in-memory traffic state store, calculates optimal signal timings, and activates emergency corridors when ambulances are detected.

 ---